 4 Ways to Assess the Physical Effects of Your Emotions

 Take some time when you're alone to practice feeling your emotions physically by making these assessments:

 - Assess the speed at which your heart is beating - Is it fast or slow?

 - What is the pace of your breathing?

 - How tense are the muscles in your arms, legs, back, and neck?

-- Reflect back to events in your life that create a strong emotion in you– one positive and one negative.
+- Reflect on events in your life that create a strong emotion in you– one positive and negative.